In the latest Blender 2.80 builds, the visibility control icons are disappeared from the Outliner window.

 In the new Blender 2.80 in the “3D View” window (3D Viewport), when scrolling a wheel to zoom or pressing the num pad buttons (1, 3, 7, 9) to center the view to different sides, the projection mode automatically changes between orthographic and perspective.

-To disable this automatic mode changing, in the “User Preferences” window – “Interface settings”, change the value of the Auto Perspective checkbox:
+To disable this automatic mode changing, in the “User Preferences” window – “Navigation”, change the value of the Auto Perspective checkbox:

 State switches so-called “radio buttons” are used in the case to limit the choice by one value from several available ones.
 There are a lot of such buttons in the Blender interface, for example, switching between RGB and BW rendering modes or setting the texture mapping mode.
 Such buttons can be created in the Blender add-ons interface too.